zhaider1/itmd-361-pp-2017/pp-01/readme.md

    https://github.com/profstolley/itmd-361-pp-2017 and click the Fork button.
 You will then see that you have forked the Production Problems repository from `profstolley/itmd-361-pp-2017`

+   To confirm that you’ve done this correctly, you should see your GitHub account listed on this page once you’ve forked: https://github.com/profstolley/itmd-361-pp-2017/network/members

 2. Once you have forked your own copy of the repository, go to your command line and change to whichever directory that you’ve decided you will keep all of your different Git repositories.
 I recommend having in your home directory a `Projects` directory, with subdirectories there for